 2. Apartment Habitability Inspections

 - b.
-Following each inspection the Operations Assistant will issue a report within 3 business days of the inspection providing a habitability grade, outlining the corrections that must be made, and a providing a required timeline for completing those corrections.
+Following each inspection the Operations Supervisor will issue a report within 3 business days of the inspection providing a habitability grade, outlining the corrections that must be made, and a providing a required timeline for completing those corrections.
 This report will be sent to all members of the building and posted in common space of that building.
 The report will also specify a date for re-inspection, if applicable.

 - c.
 Penalties will be assessed for items identified as needing correction prior to the re-inspection.
 Members (either individual or all members within a geographic area) responsible for maintaining habitability of the area in which the correction is needed will owe one additional hour of workshift for the term.
 This hour may be completed by correcting the habitability violation.